hc-schoolextensions/.github/profile/README.md

 ## Hi there 👋

 🙋‍♂️ About Us:
 hc-schoolextensions creates websites and extensions for various applications.
-Many of these applications are in schools.
+Many of these applications are related to schools.

 <!--